dsgallups/bevygen/src/color/README.md

 ```

 If you specify an output `-o`, the output will save to that file.
 Otherwise, it will be printed to stdout.

-## Help/Suggestions wanted!

-Please let me know what formats should be supported.
-Additionally, I've got some thoughts:

-- it could be nice to make strongly typed palettes with enumerations
-- Other schema types
-- correct parsing of JS Objects (most scheme generators return this, not JSON)